vigehi/new-Portfolio/README.md

 ## Built With

-- Major languages
+- Major languages : HTML and CSS
-- Frameworks
+- Frameworks : N/A
-- Technologies used
+- Technologies used : GIT, GITHUB, LINTERS

 ## Live Demo (if available)